Safest Non-Toxic Houseplants for Cats and Dogs

 Scientific Names: Hypoestes Phyllostachya

-Needs full sun from a south window and moderate water.
+Needs lots of bright light and moderate water.
 Comes with many different and vivid leaf colors.
 The white leaves can handle some shade.
 This is another plant with higher sun and water needs.

 Scientific Name: Schlumbergera bridgesii